Keith Hernandez: 1986 World Series Champions

-Hernandez and the Mets would not be denied in 1986, winning 108 games and taking the National League East convincingly by 21.5 games over the Philadelphia Phillies.
+The 1986 Mets won 108 games and took the National League East by 21.5 games over the Philadelphia Phillies.
 Hernandez hit .310 with 83 RBI.
 The Mets won the 1986 World Series in seven games over the Boston Red Sox.
-Hernandez batted only .231, and recorded the second out in the now legendary tenth inning of Game 6, lining out to the deep right field.
+Hernandez batted only .231, and recorded the second out in the now legendary tenth inning of Game 6, lining out to the deep center field.
 In Game 7, Hernandez broke through against Red Sox lefty Bruce Hurst, who had shut out the Mets into the sixth inning, with a clutch two-run single.
 He also drove in another important run his next time up, giving him 3 RBI for the game.
 Carter and Hernandez finished third and fourth, respectively, in NL MVP balloting.

 Team captain

-Given his "Mickey Mantlesque" approach to playing baseball in New York City, and the celebrity status that comes with it, Hernandez became seen by some as the poster-boy for the "party hard; play harder" Mets of the '80s.
-In 1987, Davey Johnson named Hernandez the first team captain in franchise history.
+Given his drug suspension deal and the team’s "party hard; play harder" culture, Hernandez became seen by some as the poster-boy for the Mets of the '80s.
+In 1987, Davey Johnson named Hernandez the first Team Captain in franchise history.
 A season later, Carter was named co-captain.